social-protocols/quality-news/README.md

 <br/><span style="margin-left: 60px;">History of rank, upvotes, and expected upvotes for a sample story</span>

-## The "True" Upvote Rate
+## The Upvote Rate

+The above story consistently received more upvotes than expected.
+Other stories consistently receive less.

-We assume that each story has some "true" upvote rate, which is a factor of how much more or less likely users are to upvote that story than the average story.
-During each time interval, each story should receive, on average, the expected upvotes for the rank it was shown at *times* the story's true upvote rate:
+The factor of how many more or fewer upvotes a story receives than expected is called its `upvoteRate`.
+During each time interval, each story should receive, on average, the `expectedUpvotes` for the rank it was shown at *times* the story's `upvoteRate`:

     upvotes[timeInterval]
         ≈ upvoteRate * expectedUpvotes[rank[timeInterval], timeInterval]